 - According to the Federal Reserve, less than half of Americans say they have enough savings to cover three months of living expenses in the event they’re not earning any income.
-The same percentage indicate they can’t pay an unexpected $400 bill without having to take out a loan or sell something to do so.
+The same percentage indicates they can’t pay an unexpected $400 bill without having to take out a loan or sell something to do so.

 - More than 70 percent of American households rely on two incomes, making it important for both spouses to have disability insurance.

-It’s true that disability insurance is underwritten much like life insurance, and that insurers will assess your overall risk of becoming disabled before issuing you a policy.
+It’s true that disability insurance for individuals is underwritten much like life insurance, and that insurers will assess your overall risk of becoming disabled before issuing you a policy.
 But your health or lifestyle doesn’t necessarily prevent you from obtaining coverage.
 Instead:

 - You may pay a higher premium for health and/or lifestyle attributes, but you can still get coverage.